 What 'we' do and the people 'we' Help

 Since June 2007 there has been a blockade around Gaza, in effect it has became a giant prison full of civillians, who live a daily life of hardship.
 Most of the time all the borders are closed, which means that vital goods can not reach the people who need them most.
-Due to my limited pockets I am restricted to what I can do, so I wanted to maximise each and every pound, so my aim is to do as much as I can to help.
 During my first trip to Gaza in February/March 2009 I helped the following organisations:

 - Disabled People: Provide appropriate transport for Disabled (Quadraplegic) and Amputee patients at El-Wafa Rehabilitation Hospital

 - Elderly People: Support El-Wafa Home for Elderly people who have no family to take care of them.

 - Orphans and Widows: Provide direct assistance to Orphanages and also initiatives to support Widows in Gaza through various local NGO's including the Palestinian Orphans Home Association and Al-Salah Islamic Association

 - Children and Education: To liase directly with the Meshkah Association for Development and Justice Society and support the educational needs of children.
 Including sports and rehabilitation facilities via Nama'a Sports Centre

 - Refugee Camps: To assist the poor of Jabaliya Refugee Camp via the Meshkah Association for Development and Justice.
 Also assist the poor at Khan Yunis Refugee Camp via the El-Wafa Charitable Society.

 During my second trip to Gaza in December 2009 / January 2010, I focused my efforts on entirely helping EL WAFA REHAB.
 HOSPITAL and ELDERLY CARE HOME.
 Plus also various poor widows and orphans from the Khan Yunis Refugee Camp.